Priyanka554/Heart-Disease-Prediction/README.md

 # Heart-Disease-Prediction
-Used few Machine Learning Algorithms
+Used KNN and Decision Tree Classifier Algorithms